openbmc/phosphor-power/tools/docs/chassis-status-tool.md

       If not specified, displays all properties.

 -v, --verbose
     - Include D-Bus object paths, interface names, and error details for each property.
+For PLDM properties, includes the sensor ID, TID, and FRU serial numbers.

+--pldm
+    - Also display PLDM-sourced chassis status properties.
+Reads state sensor PDRs from pldmd via D-Bus and sensor values directly over MCTP.
+PLDM properties displayed:
+        Availability, Present, Power State, Operational Fault Status

+--oem-ibm
+    - Use IBM OEM FRU location codes to match PLDM entities to chassis numbers.
+      Must be used with --pldm.
+When omitted, standard FRU serial numbers are used for matching instead.

+-m, --mctp_eid <INT>
+    - MCTP endpoint ID.
+Must be used with --pldm.
+Defaults to 8.

 display
     - Optional subcommand.
 When omitted, the tool defaults to display behavior.